 Cocaine is a highly addictive drug that can lead to serious side effects.
 It is an illegal substance and a central nervous system stimulant.
 Cocaine affects the brain by stimulating high levels of dopamine, a chemical in the brain associated with pleasure and reward.
-If left untreated, cocaine addiction can lead to severe long-term side effects and physical harm.
+If left untreated, the long-term effects of cocaine use can lead to severe side effects and physical harm.
 It is crucial to seek professional treatment for cocaine addiction.

 1. Cardiovascular Damage

 The side effects of cocaine include serious damage to the cardiovascular system.
 A heart attack is the leading cause of death for people who abuse cocaine.

 Some of the other cardiovascular side effects of cocaine include:

 - Angina, or chest pain from tightening of the vessels

 - Myocardial infarction, or the death of heart muscle from lack of oxygen

 - Arrhythmia, or irregular heartbeat

 The cardiovascular system delivers oxygen, nutrients, and other substances to cells and organs throughout the body.
 It plays a vital role in helping the body meet the demands of activity, exercise, and stress.
 The effects of cocaine abuse include cardiovascular damage, which is a problem for a person’s overall health.